erwan-lemonnier/klue-microservice-deploy/README.md

 S3 bucket to pass the configuration.

 In the amazon aws console, create a S3 bucket with a name of your choice
-<MY_BUCKET_NAME>.
+<DOCKER_CFG_BUCKET>.
 In this bucket, create an empty directory called 'docker'.

 ### Docker registry credentials